untitaker/html5gum/README.md

-It fully implements [13.2 of the WHATWG HTML spec](https://html.spec.whatwg.org/#parsing) and passes [html5lib's tokenizer test suite](https://github.com/html5lib/html5lib-tests/tree/master/tokenizer), except that this implementation requires all input to be Rust strings and therefore valid UTF-8.
+It fully implements [13.2 of the WHATWG HTML spec](https://html.spec.whatwg.org/#parsing) and passes [html5lib's tokenizer test suite](https://github.com/html5lib/html5lib-tests/tree/master/tokenizer), except that:

+* this implementation requires all input to be Rust strings and therefore valid UTF-8.
 There is no charset detection or handling of invalid surrogates, and the relevant html5lib tests are skipped in CI.

+* there's some remaining testcases to be decided on at [issue 5](https://github.com/untitaker/html5gum/issues/5).

 A distinguishing feature of `html5gum` is that you can bring your own token datastructure and hook into token creation by implementing the `Emitter` trait.